kliewerdaniel/story04/README.md

 Caching

 Image analysis results are cached in the cache/ folder to avoid repeated costly analysis calls.
-Use the prompt when asked to leverage cached data.
+The program prompts you to use cached data when available.

 ⸻